 If you went the soft and smooth skin route, use a nice, natural aftershave moisturizer to keep your pores clean and your skin soft.
 Try to avoid a product that is alcohol based as it can burn and dry out your skin.
 This is a very important step to maintaining the health and appeal of your facial skin.
 A little moisturizer after each shave goes a long way.
 Don’t be too manly to use it.
 Skin health is often overlooked in the level of overall health and can be a great way to stay generally healthy.
 Plus, what woman doesn’t like a man with better skin?

 Your face is important.
 I think you all know that.
 It is the first and main point of visual contact you make with people day in and day out.
 It is the most essential element of your style and hygiene.
 But many of us men don’t take proper care of it.
 Whether you have a bold beard that perfectly accents your face shape and attitude, or you have a neat and clean face begging for a touch, how you trim, shave, and maintain your facial hair and skin makes all the difference in your appeal and message.
 So taking the extra time and using the correct tools allows for a much better looking and feeling face.
 Don’t be so manly you neglect essential facial care tips and miss out on the life of a properly groomed man.
+A properly styled beard even has important implications about your work life!
 Take care of your face, fellas.